Featured Process: Ice-up

 - December is a peak calling period for both Eastern Screech- and Great Horned Owls.
 Young Eastern Screech Owls are creating territories, calling, and getting return calls from established, older birds.
 Great Horned Owls are also setting up territories for breeding which begins in late January.
 Superb owl calls are available here.
 Scroll down a ways for both (they’re in taxonomic, not alphabetical, order).
 The site also contains links to good information on all owl species.

 - Christmas bird counts take place from mid-December to early January.
 No experience is required, and counts take place during a single day within a 24 km radius.
 It’s a great opportunity to learn from experienced birders.
 If you don’t want to commit an entire day, you can spend two hours watching your feeder, and phone in your results to be included.
 Counts are run by local field naturalist clubs.
-Search for a group in your area here.
 Specific count locations and contacts for this year can also be found here (careful, it’s not entirely alphabetical).
 Here’s an example of trends from one Christmas count location.

 - In addition to producing the middens described in late November, Red Squirrels will also nip off twigs containing cones or buds, and then run down to the ground and remove the cone or buds.
 Sometimes, the nipped twigs are left behind, occasionally with a cone still attached.
 Look for a clean snip, not a tear.
 Eastern Grey Squirrels can often be found in Norway Maples (and other maples), and both species will eat keys.